 1. A Final Closure Report (Attachment E, ODH No. 1005) will be submitted within thirty (30) days after completion or termination of the study.
 The IRB Administrator or Chair will review all reports of study completion and, if needed, request further information from the Investigator to clarify any questions that may arise.

 2. The IRB Administrator will generate a final closure letter and will send the letter to the Investigator and file the final closure report and a copy of the final closure letter in the study file.

 3. The file will be stamped with the inactivated date on the front cover and filed in a separate area for inactivated study files.

-4. For exempt studies, once each year the IRB will send the Principal Investigator a Protocol Exempt Status letter.
+4. For exempt studies, once each year the IRB will send the PI a Protocol Exempt Status Form (Attachment F, ODH No. 1004).
 The Investigator will indicate on the letter if the study is currently active or has been terminated and return the letter to the IRB.

 a.
 Upon receipt of the letter from the Investigator, the IRB will process the letter based upon the response given.
 If the Investigator indicates the study is active, the letter is filed in the study file.